 An Occupational Therapist or Physical Therapist can assist in identifying an appropriate device.
-Easter Seals Iowa Assistive Technology Center has a Durable Medical Equipment Loan Program that is able to loan equipment for a nominal fee.
+Easterseals Iowa Assistive Technology Program may be an option to access a used device for a nominal fee.

-Additional Not tes on Safety:
+Additional Notes on Safety:

 Health Help

 My Plate

 My plate is a plate that visually shows the size and portion of each food group including fruits, grains, vegetables, and protein.
 (Image to left)